Best creatine: our opinion

 Customer reviews : 4.8/5 (ekomi.fr)

-We selected Nutri&Co’s creatine powder because it is made of 100% Creapure®, the global benchmark for purity and quality.
-It is the only creatine produced in Europe (specifically in Germany).
+We selected Nutri&Co creatine powder because it is made from 100% Creapure®, the global benchmark in terms of purity and quality.
+It is the only creatine produced in Europe (in Germany, more specifically).

-Creatine monohydrate is also the form whose effectiveness has been the most documented by scientific studies (more than 200).
+Creatine monohydrate is also the form whose effectiveness has been most extensively documented by scientific studies (more than 200).

-At €0.34 per serving, this creatine offers excellent value for money, which is a real plus for athletes who want to take it every day.
-A sachet contains 300 grams of creatine, which represents 88 servings (more than 2 months of use).
+At €0.34 per serving, this creatine offers excellent value for money, which is a real plus for athletes who want to consume it every day.
+One bag contains 300 grams of creatine, which represents 88 servings (more than 2 months of use).

 We like the Nutri&Co brand because it is reliable and transparent (read our full review to learn more).
 We also note that customer reviews are very good.